How Long It Takes to Get a Student Visa to the U.S.

 On the other hand, you don’t want to apply too late.
 The U.S. consulate may not issue your visa decision, nor the visa itself, on the same day as you appear in person to apply.
 In some cases, applications are referred for further administrative processing, which can take up to 60 days or more from the interview date to be resolved.
 Check with your local U.S. consulate for its suggestions on timing and application procedures.
 Many recommend applying three to six weeks in advance of your intended travel.

-As of the start of 2013, USCIS was taking just short of three months to process change of status applications for F-1 and M-1 students at the California and Vermont Service Centers.
+As of late 2016, USCIS was taking just short of three months to process change of status applications for F-1 and M-1 students at the California Service Center.
+The Vermont Service Center was slightly faster and two and a half months.
 You would want to apply earlier than this timeframe.